-THE NEW ART COLONY
+THE ARTISTS’ COLONY

-THREE STUDIOS IN MAUVE COUNTRY
+COLONIES AND HUTS IN MAUVE COUNTRY

-With Walden, the colony founded by Frederik van Eeden in Bussum, as an example Professor Jacob van Rees founded a colony in 1899 alongside the road which led from Laren to Blaricum.
-It was here, centered around a large colonial residence and several wooden huts, that the residents tried to create an ideal society with their Colony of the International Brotherhood.
-The colony as such was short-lived, but in the meantime the ‘import’ in these originally farming villages had discovered working and living in huts and dozens were built at the time.
-Ru Mauve, son of painter Anton Mauve, and architect Theo Rueter became famous ‘hut builders’.
-The most beautiful ones were in fact small country houses with roofs of undulating thatch, but most were simple huts made of tarred wood.
+With Walden the colony founded by Frederik van Eeden in Bussum as example, Professor Jacob van Rees founded a colony in 1899 alongside the road leading from Laren to Blaricum.
+It was here, centred around a large colonial residence and several wooden huts, that residents aimed to create an ideal society with their Colony of the International Brotherhood.
+The colony as such was short-lived, but in the meantime the ‘import’ into these, by origin, farming villages had discovered working and living in huts and dozens were built at the time.
+Ru Mauve, son of painter Anton, and Theo Rueter became famous hut builders.
+The most beautiful ones were in fact small country houses with wavy thatched roofs, but most were simple huts made of tarred wood.
 These huts were used as living quarters but also as artist’s studios and it is in this capacity that a lively trade emerged.
 Built simply without deep foundations, the huts were regularly picked up and moved.
 Either in its entirety on a farm cart or taken apart in numbered planks and rebuilt on a new location.
 These original simple huts were still to be found in Blaricum and Laren far into the 20th century.
 But now that these villages have reached the upper echelon of desirable, and therefore expensive, top locations in the Netherlands hardly anything is left of this cultural and architectural heritage.